-This is the first exhibition showing of Martin’s works that were recently gifted to the Arts Center by Kohler Foundation, Inc. Among these are paintings, sketches, and the artist’s ceremonial garb.
+This was the first exhibition showing of Martin’s works that were recently gifted to the Arts Center by Kohler Foundation, Inc. Among them were paintings, sketches, and the artist’s ceremonial garb.

 In 2008, Pasaquan was added to the National Register of Historic Places.
 In 2013, the Kohler Foundation, Inc. embarked on an extensive restoration of the site.
 The stewardship of Pasaquan is under the direction of nearby Columbus State University.
 A small number of St. EOM’s works of art are stored, conserved, and placed in museum collections by Kohler Foundation to ensure survival in the event that a natural disaster might cause extensive damage at the site.